rmarting/scale-amq-with-interconnect/README.md

 ![Aggregation Connections](./img/amq-interconnect-aggregation.png)

 Clients will manage a lot of connections however the routers will manage less connections to the brokers deployed in the back-end.
-Routers will manage these huge amount of connections instead of the final broker instances.
+Routers will manage huge amount of connections instead of the final broker instances.

 ## Elastic Network